Prakash2628/Multi-Document-Summarization-PROJECT/README.md

   Install dependencies (if any extra packages are listed in package.json):

   npm install
-  # or
-  yarn install

 3. Run the App

   Start the development server:

   npm start
-  # or
-  yarn start

-The app will run on http://localhost:3000
+#The app will run on http://localhost:3000
  🎉

-📂 Folder Structure
+#📂 Folder Structure

 Here’s the folder structure after setup: